Many first-time home buyers in Florida believe they have to put 20% down when buying a house. But that’s rarely necessary.

 - Some conventional (non-government) loans offer a 3% option.

-- VA loans for military members allow buyers to finance the entire purchase.
+- VA loans allow military home buyers to finance the entire purchase.

-- Borrowers can often use gift money from a third party, like a family member.
+- Borrowers can also use gift money from a family member.

-- Down payments below 20% typically require mortgage insurance.
+- Down payments below 20% usually require mortgage insurance.

 Related article: How to buy a home in Florida in 2025